-- Click the Enable button in the left-top corner to bypass and re-enable the band. - Click the Shape button in the left-bottom corner to change the shape of the band: Bell, Low Shelf, High Shelf, or Notch. - Click the X button in the right-top corner to delete the band. - Double-click any of the values in the display to enter the value directly, using the Tab key to move from one value to the next.
+- Click the X button in the right-top corner to delete the band. - Double-click any of the values in the display to enter the value directly, using the Tab key to move from one value to the next.

 The display is attached to the band near the mouse cursor.
 If this band is selected, the actions you take in the display are applied to all selected bands.
-For example, to delete all bands, simply select them all and then click the X button in the parameter value display for one of them.
+For example, to delete all bands, simply select them all and then click the \mathbf{X} button in the parameter value display for one of them.